On-Camp Policies and Procedures

 We welcome children of all religious beliefs, faiths, cultures and abilities and believe that each child attending the camp is of equal value.

-The activities we run strive to provide equal opportunities for all the children whatever their race, religion, language, culture, gender, health, disability, personality or lifestyle – according to the framework laid down by the following acts:
+The activities we run strive to provide equal opportunities for all children whatever their race, religion, language, culture, gender, health, disability, personality or lifestyle – according to the framework laid down by the following acts:

 - Sex Discrimination Act (SDA) 1975